 The main focus of this guidance is affordable housing.
-The shortage of affordable housing is a major issue and one of the greatest challenges facing the communities within the Loch Lomond and The Trossachs National Park.
-Our Proposed Plan housing policies aim to deliver affordable housing for the needs of the community.
-This guidance will define affordable housing and help you deliver on-site and when exceptions might be made.
-It also sets out the expected level of financial contribution that is required in certain circumstances.
+The shortage of affordable housing is a major issue and one of the greatest challenges facing the communities within the Loch Lomond and The Trossachs National Park Our Local Development Plan housing policies aim to increase the amount of affordable housing delivered across the Park.

+This guidance defines affordable housing and explains where on-site delivery is required as well as where exceptions to this might be made.
+It also sets out the expected level of financial contribution that is required in place of on-site delivery.

-The guidance also gives greater guidance on interpretation on house building in the countryside such as building a house in association with an established rural business or a croft or an affordable house in a building group or small rural community.
-It also provides guidance on conversion of traditional buildings, sub-division of plots and replacement houses.
+Guidance is also provided on house building in the countryside, such as building a house in association with an established rural business, a croft or an affordable house in a building group or small rural community.
+It also provides quidance on conversion of traditional buildings, sub-division of plots and replacement houses.

-You can find background information on housing in the Population and Housing Background Paper (Update March 2015) and the Annual Housing Land Audit.
-Please note that housing proposals also need to comply with other policies within the Proposed Plan relating to siting, access to the road, parking, neighbour amenity, flooding, drainage, wildlife, landscape and heritage considerations etc. will apply.
-Also, the design must be high quality and meet the criteria of our Design and Place-making Guidance <LINK>.
+You can find background information on housing in the Population and Housing Background Paper (Update May 2017) and the Annual Housing Land Audit.

+Please note that housing proposals also need to comply with other policies within the Local Development Plan relating to siting, access to the road, parking, neighbour amenity, flooding, drainage, wildlife, landscape and heritage considerations etc. will apply.
+Also, the design must be high quality and meet the criteria of our Design and Placemaking Guidance.

-It must be noted that there are separate advice notes on how to make an application published on the website and our pre-application procedure <LINK> which all applicants are encouraged to engage in.
+It must be noted that there are separate advice notes on how to make an application published on the website and our pre-application procedure which all applicants are encouraged to engage in.

-2. What Policy Applies where and for what type of proposal?
+2. What policy applies where and for what type of proposal?